Our latest News

 Therefore, the HTCD2021 will regroup scientists that study the automated synthesis, the testing and the characterization of chemo-, bio- and hybrid catalysts, as well as the methods recently developed to accelerate these steps with the use of new data treatments and artificial intelligence processes.

 Prof. Peter Neubauer (TU Berlin) and Prof. Uwe Bornscheuer (University of Greifswald), coordinator and co-coordinator of the KIWI-biolab, are part of the scientific committee.
-Dr. Stefan Born (TU Berlin) and Dr. Mark Dörr (University of Greifswald) are plenary speakers (information about the talks will follow soon).
+Dr. Mark Dörr (University of Greifswald) is a plenary speaker.
+Dr. Stefan Born (TU Berlin) and Dr. M. Nicolás Cruz (TU Berlin) will have oral presentations.

 You can visit the HTCD 2021 website here.